If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 2. Menace II Society

-This critically-acclaimed 1993 movie portrays the gritty world of urban violence, drug abuse, and crime.
+This critically-acclaimed 1993 movie portrays the gritty world of urban conflict, substance abuse, and crime.

-The violence and explicit language are jarring, but only serve to reinforce the message of the danger of hopelessness and apathy.
+The conflict and explicit language are jarring, but only serve to reinforce the message of the danger of hopelessness and apathy.

 3. Malcolm X